 Several factors are taken into consideration when reviewing an application, which include household income, rent-to-income, and debt-to-income ratio, rental and housing history, employment history, criminal history, and credit score.
 The profile of the entire household is considered when reviewing an application.
 If your application is denied, you will receive notification in writing.

 6. How do I find a home once I’m approved?

-We will work closely with you to search for homes that meet both yours and the investors purchasing criteria.
+We work closely with you to search for homes that meet both yours and our investor’s purchasing criteria.
 Generally, this means that the home should be: